Build AR & VR apps Visually.

 • Cloud and geospatial anchors built in

-• Native rendering across iOS, Android, and Meta Quest
+• One component to load it into any React Native app, native on iOS, Android, and Meta Quest

 Build once.
 Run native on every major XR platform.

-This is the part most XR tools quietly skip.
 Studio outputs one scene format.
-ViroReact takes that scene and renders it natively on each platform using the platform's own AR or VR runtime. iOS gets ARKit.
-Android gets ARCore.
-Meta Quest gets HorizonOS.
-No re-authoring, no shader rewrites, no compromises on frame rate.
+ViroReact renders it natively on each platform using the platform's own runtime: ARKit on iOS, ARCore on Android, HorizonOS on Meta Quest.
+No re-authoring, no shader rewrites, no frame-rate compromise.

 ARKit